You Can Help Clean Long Island's Water

 Why You Should Act

-Nitrogen pollution from cesspools, septic systems and the application of fertilizer to lawns and farmland flows into our bays, harbors, ponds
+Nitrogen pollution from cesspools, septic systems and the application of fertilizer to lawns and farmland flows into our bays, harbors, ponds and creeks through groundwater.
+When we flush our toilets, nitrogen-loaded wastewater goes into the water table beneath our feet and slowly flows out into surrounding water bodies.

 How to Make a Difference